• LAUNCH YOUR DREAM

 Does it really take us 10,000 hours to finally change?

 I have some terrible habits that aren’t good for me.
-I eat bread when I am not suppose to; I drink wine too late at night and suffer heartburn into the wee hours of the morning; I put off dream tasks that need to be completed; and I am terribly hard on myself at times.
-Some call this vices, or bad habits.
+I eat bread when I am not supposed to; I drink wine too late at night and suffer heartburn into the wee hours of the morning; I put off dream tasks that need to be completed, and I am terribly hard on myself at times.
+Some call these vices bad habits.
 I call them dream-delayers.

 How do we change?

-It’s at this point in my 2am ritual that I decide to meditate.
-I pull the blankets from my bed over my body and relax into the floor.
-Midway through meditation a voice in my head reminds me that if I did this exercise every day I will be pain free.
+It’s at this point in my 2 am ritual that I decide to meditate.
+I pull the blankets from my bed over my body and relax on the floor.
+Midway through meditation, a voice in my head reminds me that if I did this exercise every day I will be pain-free.
 Catherine – just do this one thing.

-One moment of self care – no matter how crazy I look to everyone in my household when they discover me storing loudly from the floor with some Indian meditation mantra playing continuously in the background.
+One moment of self-care – no matter how crazy I look to everyone in my household when they discover me snoring loudly from the floor with some Indian meditation mantra playing continuously in the background.

 I realized that by meditating and taking care of my body at the same time, I feel more energy the next day and a sense of peace guides my actions.
 I feel like accomplishing one more dream task.
 It’s just one change – one ritual that helps my day go better.
 It’s one thing different that breaks up my routine.

-Where would our dreams be in 6 months if we just did one thing different?
+Where would our dreams be in 6 months if we just did one thing differently?

-Then when I consider the slice of toast, I might be inclined to eat just half, or only have the milk ,or decide on a big glass of water instead.
+Then when I consider the slice of toast, I might be inclined to eat just half, or only have the milk, or decide on a big glass of water instead.
 One change.
 Nothing more.
-In 6 months that small change might make the difference in me writing one more column, emailing an inquiry, submitting a guest post that tips 8 Women Dream into the stratosphere.
+In 6 months that small change might make the difference in me writing one more column, emailing an inquiry, and submitting a guest post that tips 8 Women Dream into the stratosphere.

 Not to mention my butt might shrink.